 For every transaction reported on the 1099-B (whether concerning a covered or noncovered security), Fidelity reports the following information to the IRS:

 - Description of Property, Stock or Other Symbol (1a)

 - Federal Income Tax Withheld (4).

-Note that the numbers following each category correspond to the equivalent box numbers on the stand-alone IRS Form 1099-B.
+Note that the numbers following each category are equivalent to the ones on the stand-alone IRS Form 1099-B.

-- The holding period of the security that you sold (short-term, long-term or unknown) (1c)
+- The holding period of the security that you sold (short-term, long-term or unknown) (2)

-- Basis is reported to the IRS (6)
+- Basis is reported to the IRS (3 or 5).

-The supplemental realized gain/loss sections in your 2013 tax statement continue to provide additional cost basis information for fixed income securities purchased either above or below par, for options transactions, and for security transactions conducted in a currency other than U.S. dollars.
+The supplemental realized gain/loss sections in your 2014 tax statement continue to provide additional cost basis information for complex debt, for noncovered option contracts, and for security transactions conducted in a currency other than U.S. dollars.

 Generally, as you complete your tax returns, you must report all transactions from Form 1099-B and any other transactions including those listed on the Supplemental Realized Gain/Loss sections of the tax statement, whether for covered or non-covered securities.

-Here is a summary of where you will find transaction information for various kinds of securities.
+Here is a summary of where you will find transaction information for dispositions (i.e. sales, redemptions) of various kinds of securities: